 Roast at 550° for 5 minutes per pound.

-Remove from the oven, let it rest a few minutes, slice and enjoy.
+Remove from the oven, let it rest about 15 minutes, slice and enjoy.

 This works with prime rib also.